 You Asked, We Answered

-I heard the Freedom Model is taught at the St. Jude Retreats.
+I heard the Freedom Model is taught at The Freedom Model Retreats.
 I have a quick question – what happens after they go home from the retreats?
 Won’t they crave more once they are out of the retreat bubble?

 That is entirely up to the individual.
 Many of our guests truly learn The Freedom Model material that proves they can learn to enjoy other options and that substances are not the only option that can bring happiness.
 However, if the person refuses to open their mind to these endless possibilities, and holds onto the myths of the romanticized view of substances, well then they will crave until that view changes.
 The Freedom Model for Addictions spends 4 chapters debunking the various powers of drugs myths.
 Here is a short but helpful section that addresses your question:

 “Literally anything can be pleasurable if we want it to be.
 Pain can be pleasurable, and many people find it so.
 Pain as pleasure is a practice in sex and with eating spicy foods that burn.
 People have odd hobbies that they take great pleasure in whether it’s an intellectual pursuit in a strange, obscure topic or collecting all kinds of things.
 It’s also true that people often change the objects of their pleasure.
 The things we find pleasure in contain no special pleasure molecules.
 We know they aren’t magical.
 The challenge for you is to be willing to let go of the magical, romanticized view of substances as being so especially pleasurable that they ruin all other pleasures.
 This just isn’t the case.